- Student Admissions and Access

 Law applicants

-If you're applying to Law as an affiliated student should have achieved, or be expected to achieve:
+If you're applying to Law as an affiliated student you should have achieved, or be expected to achieve:

 - a first class undergraduate degree (or international equivalent)